timazed/agenthub-macos/docs/sparkle-dev-test-setup.md

 - This validates the client update loop, not notarization or production hosting.
 - It does not validate the future build server, webhook receiver, or automatic Codex-release detection.
 - The current repo still emits an existing deployment target warning (`26.2` vs supported `26.0.99`) during Xcode builds.

+## Troubleshooting

+- `Check for Updates...` is greyed out:
+  The built app is missing `SUFeedURL` or `SUPublicEDKey`.
+Verify the running app's Info.plist contains both keys.

+- The app fetches `/dev/appcast.xml` but the server returns `404`:
+  You started the server in `/tmp/agenthub-updates/dev`.
+Start it in `/tmp/agenthub-updates` instead.

+- The appcast points at `/AgentHub-1.1.zip` instead of `/dev/AgentHub-1.1.zip`:
+  Regenerate with `--download-url-prefix http://127.0.0.1:8000/dev/` and keep the trailing slash.

+- Regenerating the appcast keeps producing the old enclosure URL:
+  Delete `/tmp/agenthub-updates/dev/appcast.xml` first.
+Sparkle reuses existing feed items by version.

+- `Install Update` fails after the archive downloads:
+  Re-check the zip contents with `unzip -p .../AgentHub-1.1.zip AgentHub.app/Contents/Info.plist | plutil -p -` and make sure the archive has the same `SUPublicEDKey` as the installed app.